blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Mudiyettu is a play that enacts the story of Daarika Vadha.
 Padayani is a play that enacts the cosplay performed by Subramanya to calm down Kaali.

+When Indians say "God is all-present", or that "the individual soul and God are one", we are referring to the screen-areas, not to the images.

 ---